What Is Conditional Formatting?

 - Click entire row and select Item name.
 This will apply formatting to cells in the Item name column, even though we’re pulling information from the Qty.
 Status column.

 - Click your new rule and drag it to the top of your rules list.
-Since we have multiple highlighting rules, this will ensure that this rule takes precedence over others (we’ll explain this more below).
+Since we have multiple highlighting rules, this will ensure that this rule takes precedence over others.

 - Cells in Item Name will now be highlighted if the Qty.
 Status ball is red.